lekazoltan/pde-notes/README.md

 # pde_notes

-This directory collects notes, experiments, and small implementations related to partial differential equations (PDEs).
-The project was inspired by reasoning tasks encountered in LLM evaluation.
+Several of the questions developed here were inspired by reasoning tasks encountered during large language model evaluation.

 The content is exploratory in nature and may include:
 - different solution techniques for the same equation,